Reubenpt123/wfcrl-env/README.md

 1. Download the compiled FAST.Farm 3.5.1.binaries [here](https://github.com/OpenFAST/openfast/releases/tag/v3.5.1).

 2. Download **BOTH** Windows MPI setup (.exe) and MPI SDK (.msi) and install them from (https://www.microsoft.com/en-us/download/details.aspx?id=100593)
-You can check your installation by entering : `set MSMPI` from `C:\Windows\System32` in the command prompt.
+You can check your installation by entering: `set MSMPI` from `C:\Windows\System32` in the command prompt.
 You should obtain the following:

 ```
 MSMPI_BENCHMARKS=C:\Program Files\Microsoft MPI\Benchmarks\